tidy-dev-team/internal-documentation/component-description-scheme.md

       - 🗂 \- section to which component belongs to
 2. Tags:
    1. Start with “\#” symbol
-   2. Tags separated by empty spaces or by lines.
+   2. Separate tags by spaces, tabs, or place each one on a separate line.

 ## **Example (icon button):**